gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 Once you have created the user you should [log out]({{< relref "../Authentication/UserLogoutHowTo.md" >}}) of the `admin` account and log back in as our user `burn`.

-### Configure the Volumes for our Stroom deployment
+### Configure the Volumes for Our Stroom Deployment

 Before we can store data within Stroom we need to configure the [volumes]({{< relref "../../user-guide/volumes.md" >}}) we have allocated in our Storage hierarchy.
 The [Volume Maintenance HOWTO]({{< relref "InstallVolumesHowTo.md" >}}) shows how to do this.

-### Configure the Nodes for our Stroom deployment
+### Configure the Nodes for Our Stroom Deployment

 In a Stroom cluster, nodes are expected to communicate with each other on port 8080 over http.
 Our installation in a multi node environment ensures the firewall will allow this but we also need to